 This PhD project direction is mouldable, guided by an experienced supervisory team, whilst offering a high level of technical and professional skill development.
 Chances to collaborate with companies and researchers are plenty, with many opportunities for international travel, attending conferences and publishing high impact work.

-Two dimensional (2D) monolayer transition metal di-chalcogenide semiconductor materials are emerging as revolutionary components in nanophotonics.
-Recently, defects and strains in 2D materials have attracted considerable interest as they can be engineered to realize quantum light emission, such as single-photon emitters, a crucial element for the development of quantum information technologies.
+Two dimensional (2D) van der Waals (vdW) materials, such as transition metal dichalcogenides (TMDCs) are emerging as revolutionary components in nanophotonics.
+Recently, defects and strains in these vdW materials have attracted considerable interest as they can be engineered to realize quantum light emission, such as single-photon emitters, a crucial element for the development of quantum information technologies.

-In addition, waveguides and resonators/photonic crystals can be further integrated on the surface of 2DM by nanofabrication process to enhance and control of light emission in order to move towards room-temperature operation of multipurpose scalable quantum devices.
+In addition, waveguides and resonators/photonic crystals can be further integrated on the surface of vdW materials by nanofabrication process to enhance and control of light emission in order to move towards room-temperature operation of multipurpose scalable quantum devices.

 The successful candidate will work with a multidisciplinary team to gain a wide variety of technical and professional skills and will have the opportunity to collaborate and publish high impact work.